STONESTREET CURRICULUM

 ADVANCED PRODUCTION & INDUSTRY INTEGRATION

-Independent Stonestreet also offers specialized programs for directors, producers, writers, and designers – and acting students who wish to broaden their experience and job potential behind the scenes and in front of the camera with courses and production experience in addition to or instead of an acting focus.
-This curriculum is set up on an individual basis and requires an interview with the Artistic Director and/or Managing Director.
+Stonestreet Independent also offers specialized programs for directors, producers, writers, and designers - and acting students who wish to broaden their experience and job potential behind the scenes and in front of the camera with courses and production experience in addition to or instead of an acting focus.
+This curriculum is set up on an individual basis and requires an interview with the Studio Director and/or Managing Director.

 For more info please email ivy@stonestreet.net.